shivenpatel399/EpidemicBot/README.md

 ## Some of my other creations

-Here is a list of my other bots that I have created:
+Here is a list of the other bots that I have created:

 **EntoID:** : https://github.com/shivenpatel399/EntomologyID